-'''

-public interface SimplePrx : Ice.ObjectPrx
+Java public interface SimplePrx extends Ice.ObjectPrx { public void op(); public void op(java.util.Map<string, string="">context); }</string,>

-{

-void op();

-void op(System.Collections.Generic.Dictionary<string, string> context);

-}

-'''

 As you can see, the compiler generates a proxy interface SimplePrx.
 In general, the generated name is <interface-name>Prx.
-If an interface is nested in a module M, the generated interface is part of namespace M, so the fully-qualified name is M.<interface-name>Prx.
+If an interface is nested in a module M, the generated class is part of package M, so the fully-qualified name is M.<interface-name>Prx.